orey/DD-3e/md/00 Legal.md

-More information on the Open Game License can be found atwww.wizards.com/d20.
+More information on the Open Game License can be found at [http://www.wizards.com/d20](http://www.wizards.com/d20) www.wizards.com/d20.